rishn/rishn/README.md

 # Hi, I'm Rishaan! 👋

 I'm a passionate developer with a keen interest in building scalable web applications, working on creative projects, and constantly learning new technologies.
-I love exploring the intersections between Computer Vision, Software Development, Machine Learning, and IoT.
+I love exploring the intersections between Computer Vision, Software Development, Machine Learning, and Cloud Computing.
 Here are a few things I specialize in:

 ## 🚀 Skills & Expertise
 - **Languages:** Python, Java, C/C++, JavaScript (TypeScript), SQL